Strata DDM

 • A Function declaration introduces a new function into Strata's builtin expression syntactic category Init.Expr.
 Functions have a user- definable syntax like operators, but can be polymorphic and are type checked after parsing.

 • A Metadata declaration introduces a new attribute that may be attached to other Strata declarations.
-There are builtin metadata attributes used to control parsing and typechecking in dialects.
+There are builtin metadata attributes used to control parsing and type checking in dialects.
 Dialects may introduce new metadata to provide a mechanism for associating properties with declarations.

 1.2.
 Strata Examples🔗